-- Vehicle Safety Dunstan Grove is a very narrow and curved road and was only built for very limited access.
-It is already very tight for cars to pass each other, with limited sight lines and there are already delays while cars park at the oval community centre.
+- Vehicle Safety Dunstan Grove is already a very narrow and curved road and was only built for very limited access.
+With limited sight lines this road is the only point for residents to leave the carpark.
+There are already delays while cars park at the oval community centre.
 There is no assessment of how buses can fit down the road safely with traffic travelling in the opposite direction.
 Schools Infrastructure has made no attempt to demonstrate investigation of alternatives to the proposed Loop Road.
 They have clearly chosen the cheapest and easiest option for themselves, at the expense of the Dunstan Grove community, who will experience significant road and safety issues and increased congestion.
 Our Committee has provided 2 alternative proposals that keep the traffic on the eastern side of the site (within the school boundary) which would remove these safety issues.
 I want these to be further considered. - Pedestrian Safety Dunstan Grove residents and school children must cross Dunstan Grove to get to the school or bus stop.
 The current unmarked crossing is on a blind corner and is already very dangerous with the current light traffic.
-This will become extremely dangerous with the proposed increased traffic.
+This will become extremely dangerous with the proposed increased traffic with pedestrian having to deal with cars going into the the loop road, cars from the existing round about and cars from the carpark from the residential complex.
 There is no consideration in the proposal about how this will be dealt with.
 Similarly, there is no provision for a crossing at the school entry and the current crossing there is not suitable for accessible use.
 Again, I want the eastern alternatives to be further considered.